Annadurai (film): Production

 In February 2017, Vijay Antony announced that he would act in a film titled Annadurai by newcomer G. Srinivasan for the production house of Radhika.
 It was later revealed that the film had no connection to the Tamil politician C. N. Annadurai, and that the title was merely used to garner attention amongst audiences.
 Srinivasan revealed that Vijay Antony would portray twin brothers, Annadurai and Thambidurai, and the story would narrate events between 2010 and 2017.
 Apart from acting and working as a co-producer alongside his wife Fatima, Vijay Antony also accepted to compose the film's music and work as the film's editor for the first time in his career.
 The makers signed on three new actresses Diana Champika, Telugu actress Mahima and Malayalam actress Jewel Mary to portray leading female roles, while Kaali Venkat and Radha Ravi were also cast.
 Cinematography was done by K.Dillraj, who previously taking charge of cinematographer in Thagaraaru film.

-In April 2017, Radhika Sarathkumar's properties were put under watch for tax evasion meaning that Vijay Antony chose to prioritise his work for Kiruthiga Udhayanidhi's Kaali, which was also produced by him, and the film was briefly put on hold.
+In April 2017, Radhika Sarathkumar's properties were put under watch for tax evasion, meaning that Vijay Antony chose to prioritise his work for Kiruthiga Udhayanidhi's Kaali, which he also produced, and the film was briefly put on hold.
 He later continued to shoot for both films simultaneously.
 The film was completely shot in Tirukoilur in Tamil Nadu, the hometown of the director.

 In September 2017, the makers brought in renowned Telugu actor Chiranjeevi to launch the title of Telugu version of the film, who revealed the title as Indrasena.
 Chiranjeevi agreed to promote the film owing to his close friendship with actress Radhika.